container-storage-interface/spec/spec.md

 #### `GetSupportedVersions`

 A Plugin SHALL reply with a list of supported CSI versions.
 The initial version of the CSI specification is 0.1.0 (in *major.minor.patch* format).
 A CO MAY execute plugin RPCs in the manner prescribed by any such supported CSI version.
 The versions returned by this call are orthogonal to any vendor-specific version metadata (see `vendor_version` in `GetPluginInfoResponse`).

+NOTE: Changes to this RPC should be approached very conservatively since the request/response protobufs here are critical for proper client-server version negotiation.
+Future changes to this RPC MUST **guarantee** backwards compatibility.

 ```protobuf
 message GetSupportedVersionsRequest {